Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 unusual observations that may warrant further investigation.

-I found the easiest way to create a linear regression model in Python was to use the Statsmodels module.
+I found the easiest way to create a linear regression model in Python was to use the Statsmodels library.
 I had researched and experimented with scikit-learn’s LinearRegression function but found that it was more complex than statsmodels’ OLS function and did not provide as much information on the model itself.
 The code for performing Linear regression using scikit-learn is commented out from lines 154 to 186.

-The following code block creates two linear regression models using the ordinary least squared methodology from the statsmodel module.
+The following code block creates two linear regression models using the ordinary least squared methodology from the statsmodel library.
 The first model examines the regression between petal length and petal width.
 The second model examines the regression between sepal length and sepal width.
 [26]